Twenty years after the sinking of the Joola in Senegal, the memorial-museum still under construction

 Wedged between a noisy street and the peaceful Casamance River, the Ziguinchor memorial-museum, which began to be erected in 2020, should be finished next December.
 Despite the delays, Elie Diatta, brother of a shipwrecked man and member of the national association of the families of the victims, is still satisfied that this huge building is starting to come out of the ground.

 « It will allow the new generation who does not know the Joola to know that there was a disaster worse than the Titanic here in Senegal too.
 And in the history of Senegal, there is a black bridge called the Joola.
-If Joola was taught in schools, universities, everywhere, the present generation could take hold of this story, and this is not the case. », Regrets Elie Diatta.
+If Joola was taught in schools, universities, everywhere, the present generation might take hold of this story, and this is not the case. », Regrets Elie Diatta.

 For the moment, nothing concrete has been decided regarding the content.
 According to the Ministry of Culture, a scientific and technical committee works from documents to ” build a coherent scenographic discourse “.
 A work that does not sufficiently include the families of victims or the survivors, who are nevertheless the first concerned, claims Elie Diatta.